Cristobal-Sepulveda/Kotlin_Testing/README2.md

 Step 1: Write your own ViewModel test

-  You'll writegetTasksAddViewVisible().
+  You'll write getTasksAddViewVisible().
 This test should check that if you've set your filter type to show all tasks, that the Add task button is visible.